Stephen Lissenburgh: Death

 In December 2004, he went on a holiday to Sri Lanka with his wife Sonali and with two sons Vikram and Nikhil as a part of his family's annual Christmas trip.
 Sri Lanka was their usual winter holiday location, and on a fateful day, he and his family visited the country coinciding with the unprecedented 2004 Indian Ocean earthquake and tsunami during the latter part of December.
 It was at Yala National Park that Steve, his children, and Sonali's parents all died when the tsunami hit the said location on Boxing Day 2004.
 Stephen Lissenburgh was 40 at the time of his death.
+The tragedy was later recounted in Sonali Deraniyagala's critically acclaimed memoir, Wave (2013), which details the events of the tsunami and its aftermath.